Strand Municipality: Geography

-Strand is located on the mainland of Norway, on the south side of the vast Boknafjorden.
+Strand Municipality is located on the mainland of Norway, on the south side of the vast Boknafjorden.
+The highest point in the municipality is the 776.46 m tall mountain Heiahornet, about 8 km east of Jørpeland, near the border with Hjelmeland Municipality.
 The small islands of Idse and Idsal are located in the southwest part of Strand, between the Høgsfjorden and Idsefjorden.
-The small islands of Heng and Sør-Hidle lie in the large fjord between Strand and Stavanger.
+The small islands of Heng and Sør-Hidle lie in the large fjord between Strand Municipality and Stavanger Municipality.
 The lakes Tysdalsvatnet, Bjørheimsvatnet, and Vostervatnet are all located in Strand.
-The municipality of Hjelmeland lies to the north and east and Sandnes is to the south.
+Hjelmeland Municipality lies to the north and east and Sandnes Municipality is to the south.
 The archipelago containing the islands of Stavanger Municipality lie to the northwest.

 Government

 Strand Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Sør-Rogaland District Court and the Gulating Court of Appeal.